The Standard Methods Organization

 It also is important that JTG members return ballots issued in the JTG.
 It is Standard Methods policy that if a JTG member fails to return a JTG ballot without reason, the JTG Chair MAY drop that person from the JTG.
 If there is only one JTG ballot issued, failure to return it means that the voter will not be recognized as a JTG member in the resulting edition.
 It also can jeopardize a member's eligibility for a complimentary copy of that edition (See General Ballot Response).

-Negative ballots and those with comments are photocopied and sent to the JEB, the PC and the JTG Chair for resolution (negatives) or consideration for inclusion in the section (comments).
+Negative ballots and those with comments are scanned and distributed to the JEB, the PC and the JTG Chair for resolution (negatives) or consideration for inclusion in the section (comments).
 Here are some suggestions to make certain your comments are given the attention they deserve:

 Some ballots are returned with all the questions answered but no box checked for a vote.
 Some are returned without signatures.
-Remember that each ballot is separated from others issued at the same time and it is not possible to determine the member's name by comparison with the other ballots in the envelope.
 Read the ballot carefully so misvoting does not occur.

 Four weeks are given for a ballot issue with a one week grace period.
 Please return your ballots by the closing date.
-We understand that this may be difficult with overseas members.
-If your ballot envelopes are arriving late, contact the Standard Methods Manager to investigate any postal problems.
+An E-mail reminder is sent one week before the ballot closes.

 We occasionally receive ballots from persons who are not members of the SMC.
 Most often, this is due to an SMC member asking a colleague to comment on the section under consideration.
 This is acceptable as long as the SMC member's signature appears on the ballot.
 There is no problem with a SMC member giving sections to a co-worker or employee who might be more knowledgeable in certain areas.
 But we cannot accept ballots from non-members without a member's signature indicating to us that the member has approved of the vote or comments.